-Kindergarten teachers sometimes require the aid of teacher assistants, who may also be known as teacher aides, paraprofessionals, paraeducators or instructional aides.
-Teacher assistants may supervise students normally aged 5 and 6, working with them individually or in small groups to reinforce lessons.
-Assistants are often responsible for students on playgrounds and buses, in addition to in the lunch room and hallways.
-Children in this age group tend to be quite energetic and impulsive.
-That fact may cause the job to be tiring or stressful, which may be outweighed, to a certain extent, by the rewards of observing the students' accomplishments.
+Kindergarten teacher assistants, also known as teacher aides, paraprofessionals, paraeducators or instructional aides, work side by side with the kindergarten teachers to make the class run more efficiently.
+Teacher assistants may supervise students, working with them individually or in small groups, to reinforce lessons.
+Assistants are often responsible for students on playgrounds and buses, in addition to the lunch room and hallways.
+Children in this age group tend to be quite energetic and impulsive so the job may be stressful.
+However, the stress may be outweighed by the rewards of observing the students' accomplishments at the end of the school year.
 Work schedules vary from 10-months a year to year-round.

 Requirements to be a teacher assistant vary by state, district and school.
 For example, there are special requirements to work in certain low-income schools that receive Title I funding.
 Additionally, a few states and districts require teacher assistants to become certified.
 According to the U.S. Bureau of Labor Statistics (BLS), a high school diploma or equivalent may be sufficient for some teacher assistant positions, but in other cases, an associate's degree or some college coursework will be required.
 The following table contains the core requirements for kindergarten teacher assistants.